Gone But Not Forgotten: Part 2 – DHCP

 Key Points

-• This three-part blog series focuses on TCP/IP, DHCP, and DNS.
+- This two-part blog series focuses on TCP/IP and DHCP.

 It is possible to manually configure the IP addresses of your systems (as you see in the figure below).
 You can configure the address, subnet mask, and default gateway manually for all of the computers within your organization and back in the day (the late 90s), admins might have preferred it.
 But, there is an alternative.
 DHCP services.
 DHCP (dynamic host configuration protocol) allows you to establish a range of IP addresses that can be given out on a leased basis (you determine the length of the lease).
 In networking, we would set up a server that had DHCP services that would allow us to configure that range.
 In smaller environments, you can use your Wi-Fi gateway and configure the range so that all systems that connect (desktops, laptops, tablets and mobile devices) get an in-house IP address and can access the Internet through your gateway.